WRITE A REVIEW

 Like a slightly peppery version of Blanc, in that it's a cool sheer floral perfect for summer.
 Smooth and somehow white, like softly musk scented soap.
 It's rather lovely if very sheer, and I don't get the dreaded powdery notes at all.

-L'Eau d'Hiver is said to be inspired by Apres l'Ondee.
+L'Eau d'Hiver is a skin scent that starts with bergamont and then decends into white powderiness.
+Initially, I feared that it would be too floral for me, but the honey and musk balance the forals beautifully.I am crazy about the dry down, when L'Eau d'Hiver seems to become about skin.It is a beautifully executed abstract, a delicate white powdered sweetness that combines with the skin.L'Eau d'Hiver is said to be inspired by Apres l'Ondee.
 Both fragrances are the delicate and shy type.
 This makes L 'Eau d'Hiver a great fragrance for any situation where you do not want major sillage, and any situation where you want your skin to seem very special.

 This fragrance starts out smelling like an anthropomorphic cartoon flower (like the ones in Alice in Wonderland) chewing a piece of Chiclet gum.
 Then suddenly I smell nothing at all, as if the gum-chewing cartoon flower was just vaporized by the Invisible Man.
 This fragrance is really nothing special--especially for the price.
 I thought it was just my chemistry, but other reviewers are saying the same thing.